-On completion of Level Five (Education Route), students will be able to:
+On completion of Level Five (Early Years Education Route), students will be able to:

-- A5 Explore the concept of learning dispositions in relation to early childhood practice including an analysis of the support provided by curriculum, environment and relationships. - A6 Examine the concept of curriculum and related core skills. - A7 Explore the needs and support for children with special educational needs in relation to the core curriculum.
+- A5 Explore the concept of learning dispositions in relation to early childhood practice including an analysis of the support provided by curriculum, environment and relationships. - A6 Examine the concept of curriculum and related core skills.